SciML/PubChem.jl/README.md

 You can now utilize these chemical properties to perform various calculations, such as determining the limiting reactant and calculating theoretical yields in a balanced Catalyst reaction.

-As an example, let's consider the reaction `2Al + 3Cl2 --> 2AlCl3`
-And suppose we have the masses of Al and Cl2 as 2.80g and 4.15g, respectively.
+As an example, let's consider the reaction `2Al + 3Cl2 --> 2AlCl3` and suppose we have the masses of Al and Cl2 as 2.80g and 4.15g, respectively.

 ```julia
 # Define the species involved in the reaction